 We tend to use Nettles in much the same ways as we would use Spinach – in curries, soups, smoothies and juices.
 As soon as Nettles are heated, dried or blended they lose their sting but they do require a fair bit of caution when handling before hand!
 They make a wonderful tea using either fresh or dried leaves and can also be steeped overnight for a wonderful cleansing and iron rich morning tonic.

-It is always a good idea to do some of your own research before foraging and make sure you are prepared.
-A good introduction to Nettles can be found here, and you can read more information about the foraging code of conduct here.
+When working with any plants it is important to do your own research to ensure they work for you.
+A good introduction to Nettles can be found here, and if you are new to foraging, you can read more information about the foraging code of conduct here.